subx6789/walpee/README.md

 ## Usage

-- Open the app and tap on let's explore button to browse the latest wallpapers.
+- Open the app and tap on the Let's Explore button to browse the latest wallpapers.
 - Use the search bar to find specific images.
 - Apply filters to narrow down your search.
 - Tap on any image to open it in a modal and access the download, share, and close options.